arrow-kt/arrow/docs/how-to-release-arrow.md

 After creating a new RELEASE version, prepare a pull request for `arrow-site` repository with these changes:

-1. Update `gradle.properties` (check `runAnk` task locally because maybe it's necessary to adapt the code snippets in the landing page).
+1. Update `docs/_data/doc-versions.yml`.
-2. Update `docs/_data/doc-versions.yml`.
+2. (Optional) Add the RELEASE version in `update-other-versions.txt` if it's necessary to create `docs/<major.minor>`.

-3. (Optional) Add the RELEASE version in `update-other-versions.txt` if it's necessary to create `docs/<major.minor>`.
+After merging that pull request, create and push the corresponding tag.

 ### How to fix the documentation for the latest release